 Cheer Yourself Up when injured!
 Here are some positive thoughts to help you heal from an injury.

 “Aloha from Maui Caroline!
 I just want to thank you so much for your positive attitude.
 You have helped me get through such a rough time.
 Since Sept. my Father was in and out of hospital sick and passed away March 28th.
 Meanwhile I had broke my foot and had surgery in Jan.
 I was on crutches for 2 months and just got out of my boot this past Monday.
-Your ‘hurt foot’ workout videos got me through it without going crazy from not being able to exercise.
-I’m an avid runner and spinner so it took everything for me to not go crazy.
-I start PT on Monday and looking forward to getting my life back.
-Thanks again for ALL your positiveness from the bottom of my heart.” – Lauren, Maui, Hawaii
+Your Hurt Foot Fitness Program got me through it and helped me stay in great shape.
+I’m an avid runner and spinner, your program kept me from going crazy.
+I start PT on Monday and feel ready thanks to your workouts!
+Thanks again for ALL your support, coaching, and positiveness from the bottom of my heart.” – Lauren, Maui, Hawaii

 “Hi Caroline, My name is Bob Mayer, and I live in northern Wisconsin.
-I’ve never so much as commented on a YouTube video before, but I needed to go out of my way to thank you for providing the broken foot workouts on YouTube.
+I needed to go out of my way to thank you for providing the Hurt Foot Fitness Program.
 I’m a triathlete, half-marathon runner, cross country skier, basketball player, and (aspiring) weightlifter.
 So, having a broken foot really upends my lifestyle.
-I’m appreciative that folks like you are willing to put some time into people like me that have a frustrating injury.
-Again, thanks!
+I’m appreciative for your coaching and all of the work you put behind helping people like me that have a frustrating injury.
+My recovery journey was so much more fun and uplifting thanks to your program.
+I’m stronger because of it.
 Keep up the good work.
 Best, Bob” – Bob Mayer, Wisconsin

-“Caroline, I just want to thank you SO much not only for your YouTube workouts for a broken foot, but for your AWESOME attitude and positive energy!!
+“Caroline, I just want to thank you SO much not only for your Hurt Foot Fitness Program, but for your AWESOME attitude and positive energy!!
 I have really been lifted up by your validation and empowering dialogue.
 Seriously, it is a hard thing to recover from an injury and have my usual cardio addiction at a standstill.
-Your workouts were my turning point from feeling completely depressed and victimized by my injury–to feeling optimistic and empowered that there IS something I can do to stay fit and positive.
+Your program was my turning point from feeling completely depressed and victimized by my injury–to feeling optimistic and empowered that there IS something I can do to stay fit and positive.
 Your quote, “The only disability is a bad attitude” is like my new life motto!!
 I can’t tell you how much I needed that!
 And I can tell I’m healing faster with working out too.
 Thank you so much for your amazing work!!
 It’s making a huge difference for me!! ” Elsie Madison, California

 Injury.
 Sh**t happens.